Watch Now »

 Honeywell Humanitarian Relief Fund (HHRF)

-When a natural disaster strikes, Honeywell Hometown Solutions® (HHS) is at the forefront of relief efforts, delivering direct assistance to employees and communities in need.
-Since 2005, when Honeywell deployed the Honeywell Humanitarian Relief Fund (HHRF) to create a channel for employees’ donations – matched by Honeywell – thousands of employees have made contributions to help victims of natural disasters such as earthquakes, tsunamis, fires, flooding and hurricanes.
+When a natural disaster strikes, the Honeywell Humanitarian Relief Fund (HHRF) is at the forefront of relief efforts, delivering immediate, direct assistance to employees and communities in need.
+Since 2005, thousands of employees have donated more than $9 million – which was matched by Honeywell – to help victims of natural disasters such as earthquakes, tsunamis, fires, flooding and hurricanes.
+We help where help is needed most.

 • Press Release: Honeywell Honors Colorado Springs Volunteer Fire Departments for Bravery During the 2012 – 2013 Wildfires